Shodo Daisuki Episode 36

 Shimauchi 03:45

-and then you faithfully reproduce them.
-So, what kind of paper is suitable for keirin?
-To put it simply: paper with little bleeding.
-When you want to carefully look at the model and do serious rinsho, your brush movements inevitably become slower.
+and then you copy faithfully.
+So what paper is suitable for kata-rin?
+The answer is simple: paper with little bleeding.
+Because you want to look closely at the model and copy it carefully—sometimes your brush movement becomes even slower than usual.

 Shimauchi 04:08